 High blood triglycerides

 Severe Birth defects

 6. Oral Contraceptive

-Oral contraceptive such as DianeED are effective to control acne due to hormonal imbalance.
+Oral contraceptive such as DianeED is effective to control acne due to hormonal imbalance.
 Especially useful when acne is associated with menstrual irregularities

-• Wash face at least twice a day using specific cleanser for acne prone skin
+• Wash face at least twice a day using a specific cleanser for acne-prone skin

 • Do not scrub face as will worsen acne

 • Keep phone from the face when talking as phones are most contaminated.